 3. Democratic Republic of Congo

-Bulengo camp, one of the newest camps in DRC, is built on ground made of broken volcanic rocks, and heavy rains almost daily leave the ground muddy and wet, making it inhospitable and sometimes impassable for people using crutches or wheelchairs.
+An IDP camp in DRC is built on ground made of broken volcanic rocks, and heavy rains almost daily leave the ground muddy and wet, making it inhospitable and sometimes impassable for people using crutches or wheelchairs.
 (Photo: Concern Worldwide)

-Bulengo camp, one of the newest camps in DRC, is built on ground made of broken volcanic rocks, and heavy rains almost daily leave the ground muddy and wet, making it inhospitable and sometimes impassable for people using crutches or wheelchairs.
+An IDP camp in DRC is built on ground made of broken volcanic rocks, and heavy rains almost daily leave the ground muddy and wet, making it inhospitable and sometimes impassable for people using crutches or wheelchairs.
 (Photo: Concern Worldwide)

 4. Ethiopia